Sandra2199/ab-testing-recommendation-system/README.md

 To measure its impact, an A/B test was conducted where:

-* **Group A** represented the existing recommendation system (control group)
+* **Group A** represented the existing recommendation system (control group).
-* **Group B** represented the new recommendation system (treatment group)
+* **Group B** represented the new recommendation system (treatment group).

-The goal was to determine whether the new recommendation system generated a meaningful improvement in conversion behavior.
+The primary objective was to determine whether the new recommendation system generated a measurable improvement in conversion behavior.

+---

+## Tools Used

+* Python
+* Pandas
+* NumPy
+* Matplotlib
+* Seaborn
+* SciPy
+* Statistical Hypothesis Testing
+* Google Colab

 ---